Updated: March 2020

 The population appears to have stabilized at a level that is depleted relative to the historical stock size, and the lack of further recovery is of concern (Hammill et al. 2007).
 Potential threats to this population include pollution (Hobbs et al. 2003) and anthropogenic noise (McQuinn et al. 2011).
 While some have postulated that there is a high rate of cancer in this population based on the examination of stranded carcasses (Martineau et al. 2002), this interpretation is controversial (Hammill et al. 2003).
 This population is classified as “threatened” by COSEWIC.

 The Ministry of Fisheries, Hunting and Agriculture is responsible for regulating beluga whaling in Greenland.
 Regulations govern the seasons in which belugas can be hunted and the weapons and equipment that may be used for beluga hunting.
-Successful whale hunts must be reported to municipal authorities to facilitate monitoring of the harvest.
+Successful whale hunts must be reported to municipal authorities to facilitate the monitoring of the harvest.
 Compliance with quotas and other regulations is monitored by wildlife officers at the local level.

-Greenland has set quotas for beluga in response to JCNB and NAMMCO advice.
+Greenland has set quotas for belugas in response to JCNB and NAMMCO advice.
 In 2004, a quota of 320 beluga per year was established for West Greenland.
 Catches and quotas have fluctuated since then, with catches ranging from 120 to 290 for West Greenland.

-There is evidence that these new management measures may have already had a positive effect on the population (Heidi-Jørgensen et al 2016).
+There is evidence that these new management measures may have already had a positive effect on the population (Heide-Jørgensen et al 2016).
 Recent assessments indicate that a harvest of up to 310 animals per year will allow the population to continue to recover, and that current harvest levels are therefore sustainable (NAMMCO 2010, 2012a).

 STATUS ACCORDING TO OTHER ORGANIZATIONS